aliceminotto/lab_journal/lab_journal_november.md

 * launched both codes on 50 runs (will put the code toghtther? or meybe not for velocity reasons?).
 Changed yaxis limits (and x too) for derivatives plot so that we can se better the interesting part.
 Again, it looks like c as no effects.

 * started to write code to plot distribution of length of effector genes and TEs (starting from pts#plotdata.p), it is **~/model_scripts/histogram_plots.py**.

+#####18/11/2015

+* fixing problems in **histogram_plots.py** script.
+Note that the properties of hist are a little different form the ones of the other plot i used, so c is not ok to define a color and '--' is not ok, but i should use 'dashed'.